tataouinea/Repair-DockerScoutCLI/README.md

 ## Notes

-- This script targets Docker Scout CLI v1.18.2 to match the version referenced in the issue.
-You can adapt the version in the script later if needed.
+- This script automatically fetches the latest available Docker Scout CLI version.
+It resolves `https://github.com/docker/scout-cli/releases/latest`, follows the redirect to a URL like `.../releases/tag/v1.18.3`, and extracts the version from that URL.
+No hard-coded version is used.
 - The script supports both amd64 (x64) and arm64 Windows.

 ## License